SukkoPera/OpenAmigaFourPlayerAdapter/README.md

 The adapter slightly improves that design by also providing 5V power to the joystick ports.

-Testing was only carried out with Dyna Blaster.
-[Here is a list](http://eab.abime.net/showthread.php?t=3062) of more games that *should* hopefully work with it.
+Testing was only carried out with DynaBlaster.
+[Here is a list](https://aminet.net/package/docs/misc/FourPlayerGames_EN) of more games that *should* hopefully work with it.
+Actually the list includes the same circuit the adapter is based on, so there are good chances this will be the case.
+Please report any failures.

 ### Usage
 Building the adapter is very easy, just note that you need all male connectors, for both the DB-9 and the DB-25 ports.

 The adapter needs no configuration.
 The only option is whether the 5V power pins of the joystick ports should actually be powered or not.
 Most old-style joysticks do not need power, but if you are using one with autofire functionalities or maybe [some kind of "smart" adapter](https://github.com/SukkoPera/OpenPSX2AmigaPadAdapter), it probably will.
 Now, the problem is that most (if not all) Amiga models limit the current that can be drawn from the parallel port through a resistor, usually 47 ohm 1/2 W (checked personally on an A500 rev 8A, an A600 rev 1.5 and an A1200 rev 1D.4).
-This means that only about 100 mA will be available on the port.
-This should be enough for most joysticks, but please make sure this is ok in your case, or you might blow the current limiting resistor inside your Amiga.
+This means that only about 100 mA will be available on the port: this should be enough for a couple of most joysticks (the adapter itself is fully passive and consumes no current), but **please make sure this is ok in your case, or you might blow the current limiting resistor inside your Amiga**.

-[Ian Steadman](http://www.ianstedman.co.uk/Amiga/amiga_h_w/parallel_port/parallel_port.html) says that the Amiga parallel port can only supply 3.2mA.
+[Ian Steadman](http://www.ianstedman.co.uk/Amiga/amiga_h_w/parallel_port/parallel_port.html) says that the Amiga parallel port can only supply 10 mA.
 I don't know what he based his calculations on, but this definitely means **you MUST check carefully what is inside your Amiga and do your own maths**, I take no responsibility.

 Once you are sure your Amiga can bear the current, just close the jumper placed near the port of interest.